daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
-Self Taught Full Stack Developer
+A painter turned self taught full stack developer
 #### Attending Coding Dojo's Immersive Software Development bootcamp to be more efficient at learning new stacks and become an overall better developer.
 I am passionate about personal growth and continued learning!
 #### I practice algorithms with JavaScript using prompts or sites such as:
 #### CodeWars, my current standing <img src="https://www.codewars.com/users/daniel-mar/badges/small">